 (5) The Authority may, in a court of competent jurisdiction, recover from the owner of a vehicle all costs and expenses reasonably incurred in removing a vehicle under this regulation and any person may, on the instructions of a ranger, refuse to deliver possession of the vehicle to the owner until such costs and expenses are paid.

 [Regulation 45 amended in Gazette 19 Jun 1998 p.
-3303.]
+3303; 25 Oct 2011 p.
+4514.]

 46. Use of vehicles